eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_12<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A PID Provider or Attestation Provider SHALL offer its PIDs or attestations in all formats required in the PID Rulebook or the applicable Attestation Rulebook, see [[Topic 12](./annex-2.02-high-level-requirements-by-topic.md#a239-topic-12-attestation-rulebooks)].
+A PID Provider or Attestation Provider SHALL offer its PIDs or attestations in all formats required in the PID Rulebook or the applicable Attestation Rulebook, see [Topic 12][topic-12]].

 *Note: Examples include the mdoc format specified in [ISO/IEC 18013-5] and the SD-JWT VC-format specified in [SD-JWT VC].*